Do I have to Pay Employees for Snow Days?

 The employees are entitled to their normal rate of pay if the business is unable to open.
 You could look to put them on annual leave if included in their contract.

 We hope this has answered your question, ‘ Do I have to pay employees for snow days? ‘.
-For more information contact us at The HR Booth on 01383 4668178 or email us through our website.
+For more information on employee compensation contact us at The HR Booth.